Jumpscale/g8cockpit/docs/jscockpit/getting_started.md

 ![](2016-06-17_421x104_scrot.png)

 ### Step 4: Make sure the service instance are created

 To be sure that the blueprint executed properly you can go back to **AYS Repos** and click the `instances` link under your new repository.

 The instances page shows you all the service instances in your newly created repository.
 Clicking an instance will bring you to the **Instance Details** page of that service instance.

+From here you can either
+- First simulate the installation of the services instances, see step 5
+- Or immediately actually install the service instances, seet step 6

 ### Step 5: Simulate installation